 We can also be triggered by our children when they behave in certain ways.
 That’s always an opportunity for us to learn and grow with our children.

+She adds that, “I also think that culture has some influence.
+I think our generation tends to have a more permissive parenting.”
+Psychologist and parenting expert Jodie Benveniste says that, “The touchstone for our own parenting is the way we were raised.
+We either don’t want to repeat the same pattern, or we want to emulate our own upbringing.
+But we’re not always consciously aware of this pattern.”
+The most important way to identify (and perhaps change) one’s style of parenting, according to Benveniste, is simply by observing their child’s behavior to see the results: “We can also be triggered by our children when they behave in certain ways.
+That’s always an opportunity for us to learn and grow with our children.”
 It’s always good to reflect on our parenting skills.
 By identifying our particular style and tweaking and adjusting as necessary, we can do right by our children, while also keeping our sanity by going with what works and tossing out what doesn’t.
 The end result of a happy and well-adjusted child makes all our intentions, actions, and sacrifices worth the effort.